nmshd/connector-manager/README.md

 It requires the following parameters:

-- `db-connection-string`: A connection string to your existing MongoDB instance.
+- `db-connection-string`: The connection string to your existing MongoDB instance.
 This connection string will be used as a default for all the Connectors you create.
   You can find the syntax of a connection string in the [official MongoDB documentation](https://www.mongodb.com/docs/manual/reference/connection-string/#srv-connection-format).
 - `base-url`: The base URL of the Backbone the Connector should connect to.
 You can obtain this URL from the operator of the Backbone.
 - `client-id`: The client ID of the OAuth2 client that should be used to authenticate the Connector on the Backbone.
 You can obtain it from the operator of the Backbone.